Start free trial

 Encourage Video Feedback from Customers

 There’s no reason why feedback has to be in text form, so why not solicit video input?
-You’re likely to get a higher response rate from younger customers if you ask for video testimonials instead of written ones because Millennials and Gen Z consumers are often more comfortable shooting a video than writing text.
+You’re likely to get a higher response rate from younger customers if you ask for video testimonials instead of written ones, because Millennials and Gen Z consumers are often more comfortable shooting a video than writing text.

 User-generated content (UGC) in video form, in particular, is one of the most effective types of marketing content.
 User videos and photos are more powerful than written posts, driving a 106.3% lift in conversion rates, according to the aforementioned study from Power Reviews.

-Martha Stoumen Wines, for example, doesn’t have a physical tasting room to welcome in-person visitors, emphasizing eCommerce sales instead, which is why marketer Lorren Butterwick says video testimonials are so important to their brand.
-“They allow our customers to genuinely share stories and experiences, to dive deeper into their wine reviews, and to connect with us,” she recently told Vocal Video in a case study for the video collection platform.
+Martha Stoumen Wines, for example, doesn’t have a physical tasting room to welcome in-person visitors, emphasizing ecommerce sales instead, which is why marketer Lorren Butterwick says video testimonials are so important to their brand.
+“They allow our customers to genuinely share stories and experiences, to dive deeper into their wine reviews and to connect with us,” she recently told Vocal Video in a case study for the video collection platform.

 You can also encourage people to share more video reviews by hosting a UGC contest on social media.
 Make sure to share every submission, and offer an enticing prize for the best one.